Yuan Shikai: Late Qing dynasty

-Making a political alliance with the Empress Dowager, and becoming a lasting enemy of the Guangxu Emperor, Yuan left the capital in 1899 for his new appointment as Governor of Shandong.
 During his three-year tenure the Boxer Rebellion (1899–1901) erupted; Yuan ensured the suppression of Boxers in the province, though his troops took no active part outside Shandong itself.
-Yuan took the side of the pro-foreign faction in the Imperial Court, along with Prince Qing, Li Hongzhang, and Ronglu.
+Yuan took the side of the pro-foreign faction in the imperial court.
 He refused to side with the Boxers and attack the Eight-Nation Alliance forces, joining with other Chinese governors who commanded substantial modernized armies like Zhang Zhidong not participating in the Boxer Rebellion.
-He and Zhang ignored Empress Dowager Cixi's declaration of war against the foreign powers and continued to suppress the Boxers.
-This clique was known as The Mutual Protection of Southeast China.
-In addition to not fighting the Eight-Nation Alliance and suppressing the Boxers in Shandong, Yuan and his army (the Right Division) also helped the Eight-Nation Alliance suppress the Boxers after the Alliance captured Peking in August 1900.
+He and Zhang ignored Cixi's declaration of war against the foreign powers and continued to suppress the Boxers.
+This clique was known as the Mutual Defence Pact of Southeast China.
+In addition to suppressing the Boxers in Shandong, Yuan and his army (the Right Division) also helped the Eight-Nation Alliance suppress them in Zhili after captured Peking in August 1900.
 Yuan Shikai's forces massacred tens of thousands of people in their anti-Boxer campaign in Zhili.
 Yuan operated out of Baoding during the campaign, which ended in 1902.

-He also founded a provincial junior college (Shandong College, the forerunner of Shandong University) in Jinan, which adopted western ideas of education.
+The Boxer Rebellion decimated the other divisions of the Guards Army, and after it was over the Qing court wanted rebuild the defenses of the Beijing area, appointing Yuan to oversee this task.
+In late 1901 he was made the acting Viceroy of Zhili and Beiyang Trade Minister after the death of Li Hongzhang, so he was also in charge of the foreign and military affairs of northern China.
+These appointments to powerful positions in the capital region showed the trust that the empress dowager had in Yuan Shikai.
+He was confirmed as viceroy in June 1902.
+Yuan was given several other offices around that time, including as director of the northern railways and director of telegraphs.